wushilin/threads/README.md

 ### Creating a thread pool, with 30 executors and max of 1 million pending jobs
 ```
 thread_pool := threads.NewPool(30, 1000000)
+// Note that if pending job is more than 1000000, the new submission (call to Submit) will be blocked
+// until the job queue has some space.

 // thread_pool.Start() must be called.
 Without this, threads won't start processing jobs
 thread_pool.Start()
+// After thread_pool is started, there is 30 go routines in background, processing jobs

 ```

 ### Submiting a job and gets a Future